The super learner for time-to-event outcomes: A tutorial: Application to the Rotterdam data

-For the continuous-time SL (`state learner') of \cite{munch_statelearner_2024} we used the same set of candidate learners for the event and censoring distributions.
-We used the Kaplan-Meier estimator, Cox regression with and without Lasso selection of covariates, and random survival forest, which we understand to be the full set of built-in learners in \texttt{statelearner} at the time of writing.
-The continuous-time SLs use a time grid to estimate certain integrals, and we used the defaults for this.
-In the by-hand implementation we evaluated the integrals using all observed event times.
+For the continuous-time SL (`joint survival SL') of \citet{munch_jossl_2025} we use the same set of candidate learners for the event and censoring distributions.
+These are the Nelson-Aalen estimator, Cox regression with and without Lasso selection of covariates, and random survival forest.
+This gives 16 possible pairs of candidate learners for the event and censoring distributions.

+The continuous-time SLs use a time grid to estimate certain integrals, and we use the defaults for this.
+In the by-hand implementation we evaluate the integrals using a time grid defined by all observed event times.

-Using the continuous-time data we also applied each of the simple candidate learners (Cox regression, Cox regression with Lasso selection of covariates, random survival forest) separately, for comparison with the SLs.
+Using the continuous-time data we also apply each of the simple candidate learners (Cox regression, Cox regression with Lasso selection of covariates, random survival forest) separately, for comparison with the SLs.